olimorris/onedarkpro.nvim/README.md

 ### Configuring plugins

+> **Note**: Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide if you would like add support for new plugins.

 By default, all of the plugins supported by the theme are loaded at runtime.
 Specific plugins can be disabled as follows:

 ```lua